 Secure Materials on Site

 Roofing materials stored on site are vulnerable to theft and storm damage.
-Secure materials properly, use tie-downs in windy conditions, and consider contract works cover for larger jobs where significant materials are on site.
+Secure materials properly, use tie-downs in windy conditions, and consider contract works cover for larger projects where significant materials are at risk.

 5